13 General Book Club Questions For Any Kind Of Discussion

 2. "Do you think the story was plot-based or character driven?"

-Another general question that will get people thinking about the book as a whole, discussing whether the book is all about the characters or all about the plot will help frame the remainder of your conversation.
+Another question that will get people thinking about the book as a whole, discussing whether the book is all about the characters or all about the plot will help frame the remainder of your conversation.
 From here, you can either dive into a deeper discussion of character flaws or move on to plot holes, depending on where your group lands.

 3. "What was your favorite quote/passage?"